Harunookami/Harunookami/README.md

 Version Control: Git, GitHub

-Currently studying: JavaScript, HTML and CSS
+Currently studying: JavaScript, React, HTML and CSS

 My goal is to grow through practical experience, strengthen my skills in both back-end and QA, and contribute to impactful projects, adding value to the team and the company.</p>